syncfusion-content/windowsforms-docs/WindowsForms/Grid/Editing.md

 GridCurrentCell currentCell = this.gridControl1.CurrentCell;

-// Editing for the rows in-between 2 and 6 will be cancelled. if (currentCell.RangeInfo.IntersectsWith(GridRangeInfo.Rows(2, 6)))
+// Editing for the rows in-between 2 and 6 will be canceled. if (currentCell.RangeInfo.IntersectsWith(GridRangeInfo.Rows(2, 6)))

 e.Cancel = true;